kostasgalexiou/ResynPy/README.md

          B/H	0.75
          A/B	1

-`--filter_invariable`: we also offer the possibility to filter out pairs of individuals that have a number of genotype identities (A/A or B/B) higher than the threshold float value set by this argument.
-The use of this argument can speed up the whole comparison process, since the pipeline does not proceed to score assignment if the pair is to be discarded.
+`--invariable`: We also offer the possibility to filter out pairs of individuals that have a number of genotype identities (A/A or B/B) higher than the threshold float value set by this argument.
+The use of this argument can speed up the whole comparison process, since the pipeline does not proceed to score assignment if the pair is discarded.
 In theory, there shouldn't be any genotype identity between the two individuals, since the presence of genotype identity implies that the corresponding region of the genome will not contribute to obtaining the near-identical variety when the two individuals are crossed.
 Therefore, the value of this argument should be as low as possible.

-`--hetero`: a value defining the maximum level of heterozygosity for any indvidual in the pair.
+`--hetero`: A value defining the maximum level of heterozygosity for any indvidual in the pair.
 Low heterozygosity of an individual increases the probability to find a matching individual with a complementary genotype in the following generation.

 #### Output data